 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-As part of their recognition of the Memorial Day holiday, Ace Hardware is once again teaming up with the Veterans of Foreign Wars (VFW) for their annual One Million Flag Giveaway.
-Anyone who goes into a participating Ace Hardware store on Saturday, May 27 (two days before Memorial Day) will receive a free 8″ x 12″ American flag, while supplies last.
+Each year, as part of their recognition of the Memorial Day holiday, Ace Hardware teams up with the Veterans of Foreign Wars (VFW) for their annual One Million Flag Giveaway.
+In 2023, anyone who visited a participating Ace Hardware store on Saturday, May 27 (two days before Memorial Day) received a free 8″ x 12″ American flag.

-Each participating Ace Hardware store will hand out 240 free American flags.
+Each participating Ace Hardware hands out 240 free American flags.

-There are about 4,400 Ace Hardware stores across the country, and each one will be given 240 flags to hand out during business hours on Saturday, May 27.
+There are about 4,400 Ace Hardware stores across the country, and each one had 240 flags to hand out during business hours on Saturday, May 27, 2023.

-To get your flags, head to the Ace Hardware store near you.
+To get your flags, you had to visit the Ace Hardware store near you.
 Then simply go to the checkout area and ask for one.
-There’s no purchase required to receive a free American flag.
-Limit one flag per person.
+There was no purchase required to receive a free American flag.
+The offer was limited to one flag per person.

 Most Ace Hardware stores are open 8 a.m. to 7 p.m. on Saturdays.

-For every flag handed out, Ace will donate another flag to a local VFW Post.
+For every flag handed out, Ace donates another flag to a local VFW Post.

-Every flag Ace hands out will be matched by a flag donation to a local VFW post.
-These flags will be used to mark and honor veterans’ graves on Memorial Day.
+Every flag Ace handed out in 2023 was matched by a flag donation to a local VFW post.
+These flags mark and honor veterans’ graves on Memorial Day.